1388 - Origins of the Inn

 1941 - Frances Claudia Wright

-Frances Claudia Wright was the first Sierra Leonean woman to be called to the Bar.
-She was the first Black woman called by Gray’s Inn and the second Black woman to be called to the Bar of England and Wales.
+Frances Claudia Wright (Called: 1941) was the first Sierra Leonean woman to be Called to the Bar in 1941.
+She was also the first Black woman Called by Gray’s Inn and the second Black woman to be Called to the Bar of England and Wales.

 1945 - Essi Matilda Christian

-Essi Matilda Christian was the third Black woman called to the Bar of England and Wales and the first Ghanaian female lawyer.
+Essi Matilda Christian (Called: 1945) was the third Black woman called to the Bar of England and Wales in 1945, and the first Ghanaian female lawyer.
+Christian, later Mrs Forster, was the daughter of George James Christian (Called 1902), an early Black barrister of Gray’s Inn.

 1955 - Dame Joyanne Bracewell

-An eminent champion of family law, Dame Joyanne Bracewell was the High Court judge responsible for drafting, and then overseeing the implementation of the Children Act 1989
+Called to the Bar in 1955 and an eminent champion of family law, Dame Joyanne Bracewell was the High Court judge responsible for drafting, and then overseeing the implementation of the Children Act, a significant piece of reforming legislation.

 1956 - Gesta Grayorum